R2Northstar/ModdingDocs/docs/source/reference/respawn/damagehistory.rst

     Removes all ``DamageHistoryStruct`` in the time frame ``time - maxTime``

-    :param entity player: The player you want to update the damage histroy from.
+    :param entity player: The player you want to update the damage history from.

     :param float maxTime: How old the damage history can maximally be